indianz.com Fredericks Peebles & Morgan LLP

 "It's a revolting development," Ralph R. LePera, an attorney for the tribe, added yesterday.
 "It's a direct attack on tribal government."

 In March 2000, the tribe's Paiute Palace Casino was searched by Inyo County officials who were investigating three employees accused of welfare fraud.
-According to court documents, the officials used boltcutters to seize dozens of tribal records, including documents of people not named in the probe.
+According to court documents, the officials used boltcutters to seize dozens of tribal records, including those of not named in the probe.

 John D. Kirby, an attorney representing the county, argues that the action was warranted.
 "The issue is whether law enforcement has the legal right to go upon the reservation, specifically tribal casinos, in search of evidence for off-reservation criminal conduct," he said.